zackforbing/ruby-submissions/1605/night-writer/luigi-aversano.markdown

 Repo: https://github.com/luigiaversano/nightwriter

 Notes: - strived to break things into SRP could refactor to solidify concept a little more

-       - Code is readable and doesn't have too many long met
+       - Code is readable and doesn't have too many long methods

        - could of easily gotten the 3 but student was sick.

 Scores: